maddurisrivalli123/hackerrank-solutions/README.md

 # hackerrank-solutions
-might not be the shortest but descriptive and easy for newcomers too. contributions are welcome. jst for learning.Don't copy paste as it will harm you only
+This might not be the shortest but, descriptive and easy for newcomers, too.
+Contributions are welcome!
+This is just for learning.
+Don't copy and paste as it will harm yourself!!